Skip to main content

 Contents insurance for tenants

-This includes any of the items that might be damaged from a disaster or stolen from your rental space.
-In other words, without contents insurance, you’ll pay out of pocket to replace your damaged or stolen items.
-Most home insurance companies recommend a minimum of $30,000 to $40,000 of coverage to ensure all of your electronics, furniture, appliances, clothing, and other belongings are protected.
+This covers your belongings that might be damaged by a disaster or stolen from your rental space, including your clothes, electronics, appliances and furniture.
+Without contents insurance, you’ll pay out of pocket to replace your damaged or stolen items.
+Most home insurance companies recommend a minimum of $30,000 to $40,000 in coverage to ensure that all of your items are protected.

 If you have large collections or expensive valuables, you may need to name them on your policy and pay a slightly higher monthly premium.
-Keep in mind that your insurance provider may require receipts or photos as proof that you do own the items.
+Keep in mind that your insurance provider may require receipts or photos as proof of ownership.

 Additional living expenses